Module control.users

 """Who is the currently authenticated user?

-The appplication-context-global `User` is inspected:
+The application-context-global `User` is inspected:

 does it contain a member called `user`?